Regole di allevamento

 Each breeding dog should have a complete scissor bite.
 This is proven through the above mentioned health certificate (special form).

 All breeding candidates must be X-rayed for LÜW at the age of at least 15 months.
-An American Collies Europe-approved examination authority must judge the x-rays.
+An American Collies Europe-approved examination authority must judge the x-rays (special forms).
 In most cases, the area of the lumbar transitional vertebra is clearly visible on the HD X-ray images.
 Where this is not the case, an additional x-ray must be made.
 Dogs originating from another association that have already been X-rayed for HD can be excluded from the examination obligation for LÜW, if the LÜW examination has not been mandatory at this time in the other association.
 The aim is that only Collies with the results LÜW type 0 or 1 can receive a breeding license.

 An Ophthalmologist (eye-specialist) for hereditary eye-diseases, like CEA, PRA and KAT, must have examined all breeding candidates.
 The Ophthalmologist must be one that is explicitly accepted by the “American Collies Europe”.
 Only dogs that are free from inherited eye disease will receive a breeding license.
 An exception applies to CEA-CH (Chorioretinal hypoplasia) or MPP (PPM) affected dogs who can receive a breeding license if their vision is not impaired.
 Nevertheless, they must not be mated with other dogs that are CEA-CH affected.